Workplace Harassment Complaints:

 A Pattern of Conduct That Has Built Over Time

 Complaints involving repeated behaviour, comments, exclusion, disproportionate scrutiny, or ongoing conflict that has crossed a line, require an independent and thorough process that can assess that pattern fairly and document it in a way that holds up.
-How that process is structured, and who conducts it, matters more than most employers expect.

 A Complaint With a Human Rights Dimension

 Where the alleged conduct is connected to a protected characteristic under the Ontario Human Rights Code, including race, gender, disability, or sexual orientation, the employer is navigating two overlapping legal frameworks at once.
 The employer's response needs to account for both.
-That distinction is not always recognized until it becomes a problem.

 A Complaint Involving a Manager or Senior Leader

 When the person named holds authority within the organization, the practical complexity of every subsequent decision increases.
 Who investigates, what interim steps are appropriate, how confidentiality is maintained, and how the outcome is communicated.
-The seniority of the individual named does not change what is required.
-Navigating it in practice is a different matter entirely.

 The Investigation Stage Is Where Most Employers Get Into Trouble